shahar-shemesh/File_Installation_In_GUEST_VM/README.md

 # File Installation In GUEST VM

 This project aims to automate the process of installing and executing files on a guest virtual machine (VM) via SSH connection.
-It utilizes Python with libraries such as Paramiko for SSH communication and Tkinter for creating a graphical user interface (GUI).
+The script establishes an SSH connection to the guest VM and allows the user to select a local folder containing files to be installed and executed on the VM.
+It copies the files to the VM, installs them if executable, executes PowerShell scripts silently, and retrieves relevant files from the VM.

 <p align="center">
     <img src="https://litter.catbox.moe/yjymf2.jpg" alt="Sublime's custom image"/>
 </p>

-## Introduction
-The script establishes an SSH connection to the guest VM and allows the user to select a local folder containing files to be installed and executed on the VM.
-It copies the files to the VM, installs them if executable, executes PowerShell scripts silently, and retrieves relevant files from the VM.

 ## Features